To execute a manual test a Test Session (aka session) is required. A

 opensessions are independent of each other and are not included with the overall listing status until they are completed.

-Tests are based on suites and are executed individually.
-Within a session highlighted, click on a suite to execute cases within it.
+Tests are based on specs and are executed individually.
+Within a session highlighted, click on a spec to execute cases within it.

 The left panel represents the set of